Encyclopedia … combined with a great Buyer's Guide!

 Wedge prisms are often made with a circular cross-section (so that they could strictly speaking not be called prisms!), suitable for insertion into a rotatable mount.
 Such a round prism may be placed on a rotating axis, resulting in a rotating beam direction.

-Wedges may also be used for fine adjustment of the amount of material inserted into a beam, e.g. in order to adjust the obtained amount of chromatic dispersion for ultrashort pulses.
+Wedges may also be used for fine adjustment of the amount of material inserted into a beam, e.g. to adjust the obtained amount of chromatic dispersion for ultrashort pulses.
 If the wedge angle is sufficiently small, there is no substantially variation of path length within the beam diameter.
 Variable insertion also causes a slight transverse offset of the beam position.

 Wedge prisms are usually not used as dispersive prisms, since the obtained angular dispersion is quite small.